rubyreferences/rubyref/jekyll/language/variables-constants.md

 You may isolate variables in a block from the outer scope by listing them following a `;` in the block's arguments.
-See the documentation for block local variables in the [calling methods](/language/method-call.md) documentation for an example.
+See the documentation for block local variables in the <a href='/language/method-call.md' class='remote' target='_blank'>calling methods</a> documentation for an example.

 See also `Kernel#local_variables`, but note that a `for` loop does not create a new scope like a block does.